Sesar-Lab-Teaching/Cloud-Computing-Technologies/docker/README.md

 ### Healthcheck and dependencies

 When the MySQL containers starts, it is not immediately ready to accept connections from the webserver.
-The container is marked as *healthy* when it satisfies the `healthcheck`: for at most 6 times, the `test` command pings the MySQL server for a SQL connection until it receives a successful response.
-The timeout for each ping is 5 seconds and the delay between 2 consecutive pings is 3 seconds.
+The container is marked as *healthy* when it satisfies the `healthcheck` test command, which is re-executed every `interval` seconds.

 Once the MySQL container is healthy, the `seeder` container can initialize the *accounts* table and insert data into it.
 The `seeder` execution depends on the MySQL thanks to this statement: